 Ravens have returned to Knepp after an absence of over a hundred years, nesting in the old Pleasure Grounds around the castle.

-In 2016 we had our first pair of Peregrine Falcons, and in 2017 discovered they were nesting in an oak tree, making them one of the very few tree-breeding pairs in the UK.
+In 2016 we had our first pair of peregrine falcons, and in 2017 discovered they were nesting in a Scots tree, making them one of the very few tree-breeding pairs in the UK.